Perfect Homemade Crust for Pumpkin Pie

 Blind bake the crust.

-• Place the chilled pie crust and decorative leaves on a sheet tray.
+• Preheat the oven to 375°F. Place the chilled pie crust and decorative leaves on a sheet tray.

 • Cut out a large circle of parchment paper with at least 3 inches of overhang to easily lift out of the pie later, then place it in the pie crust and fill it with pie weights or dried beans - I used dried kidney beans.

-• Place the tray with pie crust and leaves onto the middle rack of a preheated 375F oven.
+• Place the tray with pie crust and leaves onto the middle rack of the preheated oven.

 • Bake the pie leaves for 5 - 10 minutes until golden brown, then remove from oven and set aside.